hakuhodo-technologies/scope-rl/README.md

     ope=ope,
     cumulative_distributional_ope=cd_ope,
 )
-# rank candidate policy by policy value estimated by (basic) OPE
+# rank the candidate policies by their policy value estimated by (basic) OPE
 ranking_dict = ops.select_by_policy_value(input_dict)
-# rank candidate policy by policy value estimated by cumulative distributional OPE
+# rank the candidate policies by their policy value estimated by cumulative distributional OPE
 ranking_dict_ = ops.select_by_policy_value_via_cumulative_distributional_ope(input_dict)

-# (6) Evaluate OPS/OPE results
+# (6) Evaluate the OPS/OPE results
-# rank candidate policy by estimated lower quartile and evaluate the selection results
+# rank the candidate policies by their estimated lower quartile and evaluate the selection results
 ranking_df, metric_df = ops.select_by_lower_quartile(
     input_dict,
     alpha=0.3,